 Puking potential: 3/10 – the trip is wonderfully quick and smooth.

 The island: Bruny Island compromises of a North and South island, separated by a narrow strip of land known as ‘The Neck’.
 Again, like the previous two islands, it is deceptively large and stretches for approximately 100km.
 As you drive from North to South, you’ll notice the grassland landscape slowly give way to patches of rainforest and mountains, with a smattering of townships in between.
 Bruny has some beautifully secluded beaches and is renowned for its fresh produce, including oysters, cheese and even chocolate.
-I visited the island twice, you can read more about my first trip here.

 Activities and attractions: Penguin spotting, hiking, cruises, self-guided tours, gourmet trails.